Home

 • None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the LORD."

-This was much later in the history of mankind where people were not any longer living to be hundreds of years old, because the gene pool was diluted and recessive characteristics were amplified causing genetic abnormalities in intermarriage between close relatives.
-So we don't have to be hesitant about declaring the truth of either man's genealogy or the origin of the wife of Cain.
+This was much later in the history of mankind when people were no longer living to be hundreds of years old because the gene pool was diluted and recessive characteristics were amplified causing genetic abnormalities in intermarriage between close relatives.
+We don't have to be hesitant in declaring the truth of either man's genealogy or the origin of the wife of Cain.
 The book of Genesis is the infallible record of the history of man.
-When we use God's holy word as the sole basis for understanding man, sin, the fall and redemption, we can make perfect sense of what might seem a mystery.
+When we use God's Holy word as the sole basis for understanding man, sin, the fall, and man's redemption, we can make perfect sense of what might seem a mystery.

 People may claim this question frustrates them, but make no mistake; no one is frustrated in their belief of the Bible by questions of the origin of Cain’s wife.
-If they were to have proven to them where Cain got his wife, there would be another question to take its place frustrating them about God.
-Because it is not really about where Cain got his wife, it is about rejection of the word.
-And in point of fact, there is scientific evidence to show that all humans spring from the same DNA and that all of us originated from one person.
-Even secular scientists agree that Man had a common ancestor, a "Adam" and "Eve" beginning.
-Some think it was a monkey, but they all fundamentally agree on the common ancestry.
+If it were proven to them where Cain got his wife, there would be another question rise up to take its place in frustrating them about God.
+This is because it is not really about where Cain got his wife, it is about doubts and insecurities concerning the Word.
+Nevertheless, there is actually scientific evidence to show that all humans spring from the same DNA and that all of us originated from one person.
+Even secular scientists agree that Man had a common ancestor, an "Adam" beginning.
+Some suppose it was via an organism, but they all fundamentally agree on the common gene pool ancestry.
 Which to me makes their claims against the creation of one man, dubious at best.
-But I digress.
-Scientific evidence is not the point here, the truth of scripture is.
-We cannot let skeptics define the Bible for us, nor privately interpret Genesis from the point of view of current morality, social mores or modern society.
-When we interpret it in the light of the whole Bible, we understanding that we are actually all relatives through our one progenitor, Adam.
+Then again, scientific evidence is not the point here, the truth of Scripture is.
+We cannot let skeptics define the Bible for us, nor privately interpret Genesis from the point of view of current morality concerning siblings, social mores or the modern age.
+When we interpret it in the light of the whole Bible, we understand that we are actually all relatives through our one progenitor, Adam.
 Not one of us is from a different blood line than Adam.
-This is why we are all in the bondage brought about by Adam, slaves of trespass and sin.
+This is why we are all in the bondage brought about by Adam, making us slaves of trespass and sin.

 • "For as in Adam all die, even so in Christ shall all be made alive."

-It is specifically because we are all in the same bloodline of Adam that we are born in sin, and that is the reason we all need to escape that original sin through the death and resurrection of Christ.
-It is the only way to bring back that perfection and righteousness we had in the image of God before the fall in the Garden of Eden.
+It is specifically because we are all in the same bloodline of Adam that we were born in sin, and that is the reason we all need to escape original sin through the death and resurrection of Christ.
+It is the only way to bring back that perfection and righteousness of the Garden of Eden that we had in the image of God before the fall.

-It is sad that one of the reasons that some Christians cannot answer the question, "did cain marry his sister," is that they tend to look at the Bible through the eyes of unbelievers, modern mores and what seems right in their own eyes, rather than read from the strict biblical record.
-When we allow the scriptures to interpret themselves, our eyes are opened to the simple but honest answers that are right there before us.
+It is sad that one of the reasons that some Christians cannot answer the question of "if Cain married his sister," is that they tend to look at the Bible through the eyes of unbelievers, modern mores, or what seems right in their own eyes rather than read from the strict biblical record.
+When we allow the Scriptures to interpret themselves, our eyes are opened to the simple but honest answers that are right there before us.
 We don't have to make puzzles of what is not really a puzzle to begin with.
-Through sound exegesis, we can answer all challenges to these scriptures, whether they come from friend or foe.
-For we either have the faith of Christ to believe the Biblical record, or we don't.
-But what we cannot do is to try and have it both ways.
-Unless God supernaturally created a separate woman apart from Adam and Eve, and gave her to Cain to be his wife (which would make a multitude of scriptures null and void), then obviously Cain married his sister.
-Some say, "well maybe Cain married a niece.”
+Through sound exegesis, we can answer all challenges to these Scriptures, whether they come from friends or foes.
+We either have the faith of Christ to believe the Biblical record, or we don't.
+What we cannot do is to try and have it both ways.
+Unless God supernaturally created a separate woman apart from Adam and Eve, and gave her to Cain to be his wife (which would make a multitude of Scriptures null and void), then obviously Cain married his sister.
+Some Christians still refuse to accept common sense explanations saying, "Well maybe Cain married a niece."
 Well, where did the niece come from?
-A Brother!
-So where did the brother get his wife--the point is, no matter where you end up, you have to "start" with the truth that originally, brother and sister were allowed to marry, and it was not forbidden by God until much later on in the history off mankind.
+A brother?
+Then where did the brother get his wife--the point is, no matter where you end up, you have to "start" with the truth that originally, brother and sister were allowed to marry, as it was not forbidden by God until much later on in the history of mankind.
+So the answer to the question, "Did Cain marry his sister," is an unequivocal yes.

 May the Lord who is gracious above all, give us the wisdom and humility to discern the truth of His word.